camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   <tr>
     <td>processVariables</td>
     <td>A map of variables that is injected into the triggered execution or process instance after the message has been delivered.
-    Each key is a variable name and each value a json variable value object.
+    Each key is a variable name and each value a JSON variable value object.
 A variable value object has the property <code>value</code>, which is the value to update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.</td>
   </tr>
   <tr>
     <td>all</td>